zoubingwu/docs/.amazon_q_context/main_agent.md

   - Validation status summary
   - Agent availability status

-### 6. Dynamic Task Distribution
+### 6. Ordered Concurrent Task Distribution
-- As sub-agents complete files, immediately assign next file from the queue
-- Maintain load balancing across all active sub-agents
+- **ORDERED ASSIGNMENT**: Assign files in exact order from `.translation_progress.md` to available agents
+- **HIGH CONCURRENT PROCESSING**: Maintain 8 files being translated simultaneously
+- **QUEUE MANAGEMENT**: Agents 1-8 get files 1-8, when any agent finishes, it gets the next available file in sequence
+- **PROGRESS UPDATE**: Mark completed files with ✅ in `.translation_progress.md`
 - Handle large files that may require sub-agent splitting
-- Continue until all files in `.translation_progress.md` are processed
+- Continue until all files in `.translation_progress.md` are processed and marked

 ### 7. Quality Assurance and Completion
 - Verify all files have been successfully translated and saved